sourcegraph-testing/keybase-client/go/sigid/data/README.md

 # How To Run This

-Generate the data.go, use `./build.sh`
+Generate the data.go, use `./build.sh`Hello World